memgraph/docs/mage/query-modules/python/igraphalg.md

 ### `pagerank(damping, weights, directed,implementation)`
 Returns the PageRank of the nodes in the graph.

-PageRank computes a ranking of the nodes in the graph G based on the structure of the incoming links.
+PageRank computes a ranking of the nodes in graph G based on the structure of the incoming links.
 It was originally designed as an algorithm to rank web pages.

 #### Input:

 * `damping: double (default=0.85)` ➡  Damping parameter for PageRank.
-* `weights: string (default="weight")` ➡  Edge data key to use as weight.
+* `weights: string (default="weight")` ➡  Edge data key to use as a weight.
 If `None`, weights are set to 1.
 * `directed: bool (default=True)` ➡  Is Graph directed or undirected.
 * `implementation: string (default="prpack")` ➡  Algorithm used for calculating PageRank values.
-Algorithm can be either `prpack` or `arpack`.
+The Algorithm can be either `prpack` or `arpack`.

 #### Output: